History of Temple Beth El

 In 1922, a building committee was formed and on September 24, 1924, land was purchased for a building on Prospect Street.
 The first service was held at the new synagogue on Rosh Hashanah, September 27, 1927.
 The synagogue flourished for more than 40 years on Prospect Street.
 It served as a driving force in the growth of Stamford’s Jewish population and culture.
 Temple Beth El was carried through this period by a number of rabbis and cantors, most notably Rabbi David Pearlman and Rabbi Alex Goldman, who arrived in 1966, and Hazzan Sidney Rabinowitz, who arrived in 1970.

 By the early 1970s, the synagogue’s membership had grown to almost 500 families and a new building was required.
 Ground was broken on Roxbury Road on April 23, 1972, and by the High Holidays of the following year, Temple Beth El’s beautiful new facilities were ready to welcome the community.
 Rabbi Joshua Hammerman was hired as the synagogue’s first assistant rabbi in 1987, becoming spiritual leader of the congregation in 1992.
-Today, Temple Beth El’s senior staff includes Rabbi Hammerman, Cantor Magda Fishman, Executive Director Steve Lander, and Education & Youth Director Lisa Gittelman Udi.
+Today, Temple Beth El’s senior staff includes Rabbi Hammerman, Cantor Magda Fishman, Executive Director Steve Lander, and Director of Congregational Learning Lisa Gittelman Udi.